Bransblu/School_District_Analysis/README.md

 As issustrated, the refactored grade percentages closely match the original % calculations before changing the 9th grade scores to NaN values.

 ###### Thomas High School - Impact on ranking

-In terms of overall performance, Thomas High School has a 2nd place ranking (90.63%) overall passing.
-This is the same ranking as before replacing Thomas High School's 9th grade scores.
-If the total Thomas High School student count was calculated (including 9th graders) the rank would have dropped to 8th overall.
+- Thomas High School has a 2nd place ranking (90.63%) overall passing
+  - This is the same ranking as before replacing Thomas High School's 9th grade scores
+- If the total Thomas High School student count was calculated (including 9th graders) the rank would have dropped to 8th overall.

 #### Impact on replacing ninth grade scores

-##### Math and Reading Score by Grade
+##### Math by Grade

-Math

 ![Math_by_grade](Resources/math_grade_performance.png "Math Performance by Grade")

-Reading
+##### Reading by Grade

 ![Reading_by_grade](Resources/reading_grade_performance.png "Reading Performance by Grade")

 ##### School Spending

-The higher the school spending, the lower the performance.
-As shown below,
+- The higher the school spending, the lower the performance.
+- When digging deeper, the overall budget for district type schools is considerable higher as is the student count.

 ![Spending_summary](Resources/spending_summary.png "Spending Summary")

 ##### School Size

 As shown in the range below, small and medium sized schools have relative success compared to larger schools.
+Medium sized schools (1000-1999 students) were the only category to change, and it was less than .5%.
+The large and small size schools were impacted.
+This is due to Thomas High School being a middle sized school.

 - Both small and medium school ranges (0-999, 1000-1999) average an Overall Passing % of 90.5%.
 - Large schools (2000-5000) have an Overall Passing % of 58%